-The SFHAC is a small, lean operation with a staff of two, an executive director and a project manager.
+The SFHAC is a small, lean operation with a staff of three, an executive director, a deputy director and a project manager.
 From the start, our work has largely been done by the amazing community of volunteers and activists from our member organizations in three long-running committees as dictated in our By-laws.

 • The Endorsement Committee reviews and discusses proposed projects to see how they match up with our endorsement guidelines.
 If we endorse a project, the SFHAC becomes one of the few groups to advocate for it at public hearings and in the entitlement process.
 This is not a small service in a city with such strong NIMBY views.

 • The Regulatory Committee addresses housing and land use policy and legislation.
 In a city like ours, there are always policy proposals.
 Where they advance SFHAC’s mission we support them and push to get them enacted.
 Where they are harmful to our mission, we work to modify them to cause the least harm possible to our mission.
 We also work to influence housing policies in a proactive, inclusive fashion from the beginning, such as our work with then-Supervisor Mark Leno on an affordable housing ordinance or our current advocacy on the creation of student housing legislation.

 • The Outreach Committee manages SFHAC’s interface with the public.
 It helps craft our messages, plan our public events and help with membership recruitment.